 Staff continuously observe and monitor the progress of students in the moment.
-The learning foci and activities are planned for weekly and the Early Years teaching team uses a Yearly overview of the IEYC units and objectives in order to ensure that depth and appropriate coverage of learning objectives has been made.
-Each child reaches developmental milestones at different stages and every child is unique.
+The learning foci and activities are planned for weekly, and the Early Years teaching team uses a Yearly overview of the IEYC units and objectives to ensure that depth and appropriate coverage of learning objectives

 Staff collect examples of each child's individual learning journey to build up a portfolio of a child's Early Years learning experience.
-Staff use this physical work, classroom observations, photos and professional discussions to help them plan for the next steps in a child's learning path and to document the key progress children make.
+Staff use this physical work, classroom observations, photos, and professional discussions to help them plan for the next steps in a child's learning path and to document the key progress children make.
 At the end of their time in Early Years, parents will receive these portfolios.
 After each IEYC unit, children will be sent home with their IEYC unit specific work in a small portfolio.